sakurakhadag/warmspringwinds.github.io/_posts/2018-01-27-learning-to-generate-lyrics-and-music-with-recurrent-neural-networks.md

 them as separate batches with an exception that we process these batches in the order of split and every next batch uses hidden state of previous batch as an initial hidden state.
 We also provide an implementation of this approach, so that you can get the better understanding.
 This approach is obviously not an exact equivalent of processing the whole sequence but it makes more frequent updates and consumes less memory.
 On the other hand, there is a chance that we might not be able to capture long-term dependencies that span beyond the length of one subsequence.

 Second one is [gradient checkpointing](https://medium.com/@yaroslavvb/fitting-larger-networks-into-memory-583e3c758ff9).
 This method gives us a possibilty to use less memory while training our model on the whole sequence on the expence of performing more computation.
 If you recall, previously we mentioned that the most memory during training is occupied by activations.
-The idea of gradient checkpointing consists of storing only every $n$-th activation and recomputing the unsaved activations later.
+The idea of gradient checkpointing consists of storing only every $$n$$-th activation and recomputing the unsaved activations later.
 This method is already [implemented in Tensorflow](https://github.com/openai/gradient-checkpointing) and [being implemented in Pytorch](https://github.com/pytorch/pytorch/pull/4594).